camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 To use a form, a user task requires a form reference.
 Depending on your use case, two different types of form references can be used:

-1. **Camunda Forms (linked)** provide a flexible way of linking a user task to a Camunda Form via the form ID.
+1. **Camunda Forms** provide a flexible way of linking a user task to a Camunda Form via the form ID.
    Forms linked this way can be deployed together with the referencing process models.
    To link a user task to a Camunda Form, you have to specify the ID of the Camunda Form as the `formId` attribute of the task's `zeebe:formDefinition` extension element (see the [XML representation](#camunda-form-linked)).